State and Local Policy Database

 Building Energy Code Compliance and EnforcementList All

-Richmond does not staff full time employees solely dedicated to energy code enforcement.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 The city allows third-party plan reviews and performance testing as a voluntary method of demonstrating code compliance.
 The city provides upfront support by reviewing permits and applications upon request.

 Policies Targeting Existing BuildingsList All